-- 1.1 Each student is expected to complete and make a genuine attempt at all assessment tasks. - 1.2 Assessment tasks take precedence over all other school activities, including excursions, competitions and sporting events.
+- 1.1 Each student is expected to complete and make a genuine attempt at all assessment tasks. - 1.2 Assessment tasks take precedence over all other school activities, including excursions, competitions, and sporting events.
 Under special circumstances the Principal may grant exemptions. - 1.3 Assessment tasks take precedence over family holidays.
-Absence due to family holidays may result in a zero being awarded for assessment tasks. - 1.4 Assessment tasks must be handed in personally to the class teacher or subject head teacher in their staffroom by 4:00pm on the due date.
-Unless otherwise specified, all assessment tasks must be handed in as hard copies. - 1.5 Assessment for the HSC Course will begin Term 4, Year 11 and finish approximately Week 7, Term 3 in Year 12. - 1.6 Assessments can only be based on the HSC course, apart from exceptions noted by NESA. - 1.7 All work done at home must be the student's own work.
+Absence due to family holidays may result in a zero being awarded for assessment tasks. - 1.4 Assessment tasks must be submitted on Canvas by 4:00pm on the due date.
+Unless otherwise specified. - 1.5 Assessment for the HSC Course will begin Term 4, Year 11 and finish approximately Week 7, Term 3 in Year 12. - 1.6 Assessments can only be based on the HSC course, apart from exceptions noted by NESA. - 1.7 All work done at home must be the student's own work.
 The progress of home assessment tasks will be checked by the teacher where appropriate.
-Work submitted containing work not done by the student may receive zero marks. - 1.8 For subjects with an externally marked practical/performance component, the majority of the work must be done at school under teacher supervision. - 1.9 All teachers will display laminated copies of their classes' assessment schedules in their classroom. - 1.10 Exam type tasks are those for which no additional question details have been provided.
-Additional question details may include such things as marking criteria, an open book task, or the question being given beforehand. - 1.11 Students are not permitted to be absent from timetabled classes to prepare or complete work for other subjects, if they do so, they may be awarded zero marks for the assessment task.
+Work submitted containing work not done by the student may receive zero marks. - 1.8 For subjects with an externally marked practical/performance component, the majority of the work must be done at school under teacher supervision. - 1.9 Exam type tasks are those for which no additional question details have been provided.
+Additional question details may include such things as marking criteria, an open book task, or the question being given beforehand. - 1.10 Students who is absent from school on the day before or absent from the lesson immediately before a class / course assessment task or when a piece of work is due to be handed in, must provide a medical certificate that explains the 'day(lesson) before absence.
+This will be confirmed by completing an Illness / misadventure application